 If the section that you picked doesn’t have a dent in it after 10 minutes, then you’ve picked a section that is too big.
 Remember: try the sock drawer, utensil drawer, half of the top shelf of the closet.
 You’ll be taking baby steps through this entire decluttering process.
 (If it was easy for you to do in 1 full swing, you wouldn’t be looking for advice.)

-Celebrate your accomplishment
+Decluttering tip, celebrate your accomplishment

-My final tip for you is to celebrate your accomplishments!
+My final decluttering tip for you is to celebrate your accomplishments!
 Seriously, you completed an area.
 Like, that spot is decluttered and you’re done.
 After 1 week of spending 20 minutes a day, you’ve gone through 7 spots, after a month you’ve gone through 30 spots.